Subtitle Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Identify the offset before editing #
+Identify the timing offset before making any changes #

-Apply positive or negative shifts correctly #
+Apply shifts correctly and test incrementally #

-Production-safe subtitle handling #
+Production-safe subtitle file handling #

 FAQ